Certified Human Trajectory Prediction: Method

-As mentioned in \Cref{sec:background}, to establish certified bounds in case of mean aggregation for the multi-output human trajectory predictor with $m=2 T_{pred}$ outputs, one needs to have $l_j$'s and $u_j$'s.
-However, inherent to trajectory prediction is the absence of these upper and lower bounds due to the unrestricted spatial nature of the predicted locations.
+\textbf{Adaptive clamping.} As mentioned in~\Cref{sec:background}, to establish certified bounds in case of mean aggregation for the multi-output human trajectory predictor with \(m=2 T_{\text{pred}}\) outputs, one needs to compute $l_j$'s and $u_j$'s.
+However, the output of trajectory predictors inherently lacks bounds due to the unrestricted nature of the predicted positions.
 To address this for our certification equations, we propose adaptive clamping.
 The process involves computing the predictions given all $X$ in the training dataset.
-By determining the maximum and minimum values from these computations, we establish $l_j=\min_{X}f_j(X)$ and $u_j=\max_{X}f_j(X)$.
-However, these bounds are not guaranteed; in other words, with new samples, the predictor may predict outside these estimated bounds, preventing the derivation of certification bounds using the previous equations.
-To address that, all coordinates of the predicted trajectories $f_j(X)$ are clamped with $\min(u_j, \max(l_j, \, . \, ))$ operator to ensure conformity within the specified range.
-In the case of median smoothing, these bounds are not required, and we compute the median for each timestep independently.
+By determining the maximum and minimum values from these computations, we establish $l_j=\min_{X}f_j(X)$ and $u_j=\max_{X}f_j(X)$ for each coordinate $j$.
+However, these bounds are not guaranteed.
+In other words, with new samples, the predictor may predict outside these estimated bounds.
+Therefore, we cannot derive the certified bounds using the previous equations.
+To address this, all coordinates of the predicted trajectories, $f_j(X)$'s, are clamped with $\min(u_j, \max(l_j, \, . \, ))$ operator to ensure conformity within the specified range.
+Note that one advantage of median smoothing is that the initial bounds are not required.

-Finally, it is important to note that recent trajectory prediction models predict multi-modal outputs in order to cover the possible distributions.
-We consider this property into our design, providing the certified bounds for the best sample out of $k$ samples (closest to to the ground truth) for multi-modal trajectory predictors.